d2l-ai/d2l-en/chapter_introduction/index.md

 containing both the features and corresponding label values.
 You could think of the supervised learner as having an extremely specialized job and an extremely dictatorial boss.
-The boss stands over its shoulder and tells it exactly what to do in every situation until you learn to map from situations to actions.
+The boss stands over the learner's shoulder and tells them exactly what to do in every situation until they learn to map from situations to actions.
 Working for such a boss sounds pretty lame.
 On the other hand, pleasing such a boss is pretty easy.
-You just recognize the pattern as quickly as possible and imitate their actions.
+You just recognize the pattern as quickly as possible and imitate the boss's actions.

 Considering the opposite situation, it could be frustrating to work for a boss